"Doctor," Wyn said as she watched him step back from the console

 endurance yet.
 He COULD go on.

-He went on.
-And on and on.
+He went on - and on and on.
 He guessed there had been four or five hours

 now of darkness.
 He reckoned on four or five more.